YangNaruto/FQ-GAN/README.md

 By  default, the training procedure will output checkpoints and intermediate translations from (testA, testB) to `checkpoints (checkpoints_quant)` and `results (results_quant)` respectively.

 ## FQ-StyleGAN
 This code is based on the official [StyleGAN](https://github.com/NVlabs/stylegan).
-Origin [Flicker-Faces](https://arxiv.org/abs/1812.04948) dataset include multi-resolution data.
-For now, we will provide the source code to reproduce the results using 32&times;32, 64&times;64 and 128&times;128 shown in the paper, since there are some unstable issues towards training higher resolution images.
+Origin [Flicker-Faces](https://arxiv.org/abs/1812.04948) datasets include multi-resolution data.
+For now, we provide the source code to reproduce the results using 32&times;32, 64&times;64 and 128&times;128 shown in the paper, since there are some unstable issues towards training higher resolution images.
 We plan to release a complete version and highligh the results soon.

 ### Dependencies

+**python 3.6.x, tensorflow-gpu 1.14.0, numpy**

 ### Prepare datasets
 To obtain the FFHQ dataset, please refer to [FFHQ repository](https://github.com/NVlabs/ffhq-dataset) and download the tfrecords dataset [FFHQ-tfrecords](https://drive.google.com/drive/folders/1LTBpJ0W_WLjqza3zdayligS8Dh1V1gA6) into `datasets/ffhq`.